umanitoba-cssa/ctf-2025/README.md

 # Compacted to Pixel

+- Forensics
+- Medium
+- 250 points

 ## Description

 The final piece to your puzzle is going through some *very ethical* process of rummiging through the suspects hard drive.
 One photo that catches your eye is a solitary pixel.
 I'm sure there is something lurking underneath the pixel

+## Hint

+This pixel sure is high maintenance on your hard drive space

 ## Solution